fmichonneau/2016-06-15-UFII-fellowship/application.md

 approach with bacterial communities, metagenomics, seeks to match genomic DNA from environmental samples to sequenced genomes.
-This approach is still not applicable across diverse groups of animals given that genomes are larger than in bacteria, and many taxon do not have genomes available.
+This approach is still not applicable across diverse groups of animals given that genomes are larger than in bacteria, and most taxa do not have genomes available.

 I propose to develop new informatic tools and open-source software to assign taxon names to protein-coding DNA sequences generated in metabarcoding